kubepack/chart-doc-gen/testdata/README.md

 ## Configuration

-The following table lists the configurable parameters of the Stash chart and their default values.
+The following table lists the configurable parameters of the `stash` chart and their default values.

 |               Parameter               |                                                                                                                    Description                                                                                                                    |                                Default                                |
 |---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|